 For Andrew Watts, Twitter and Facebook aren’t just websites that he visits on a daily basis.
 They are his main claims to fame.
 The University of Texas senior was thrust into the spotlight two years ago when a blog post he wrote, dissecting various social media networks from a teenager’s perspective, went viral.
-The attention he received led to follow-up pieces, interviews and a trip to the White House, making him quite the hot commodity.

 Though no longer a teenager, Andrew continues to dispense his thoughts about the state of technology and social media.
 In a few years, he hopes to venture out and make his own mark on the industry.
 Given his recent success, who’s to say that he can’t do just that?